 April Announcement of application availability in Florida Administrative Register , via email and on our website.
 April - June Division staff assistance and consultation available to applicants.
 June 1, 5 p.m.
 ET Applications due.
 Applications must be submitted on the DOS Grants System at dosgrants.com on or before this date.
 If a deadline falls on a Saturday, Sunday, or legal holiday, the deadline date will be the next business day.
 July 1 (first year) Notification of Grant Award and grant details forms available in the award year.
 Grant period begins.
-January 31 (first year), 5 p.m.
-ET First Interim reports due for Cultural Facilities projects.
+October 15 (first year); January 15 (first year); April 15 (first year); July 15 (second year); October 15 (second year); January 15 (second year); April 15 (second year) Quarterly reports due for Cultural Facilities projects.
 Interim reports must be submitted on the DOS Grants System at dosgrants.com.
-July 31 (second year), 5 p.m.
-ET Second Interim reports due for Cultural Facilities projects.
-Interim reports must be submitted on the DOS Grants System at dosgrants.com.
+If agreements are extended additional quarterly reports will be required until the expiration of the grant period.

-January 31 (second year), 5 p.m.
-ET Third Interim reports due for Cultural Facilities projects.
-Interim reports must be submitted on the DOS Grants System at dosgrants.com.
 June 1 (second year) End date for projects.
 All grant and local matching funds must be expended by this date.
-The grant period is 23 months.
+All grant and local matching funds must be expended by this date.
+The grant period is 23 months unless an extension is granted.
 July 15 (second year), 5 p.m.
 ET Final Reports due for Cultural Facilities projects.
 Final Reports must be submitted on the DOS Grants System at dosgrants.com.
+If agreements are extended additional quarterly reports will be required until the expiration of the grant period.